Mateuzs/beer-app/README.md

 dependencies.
 It allows to define a development and optimized production build.
 Most important features are: production build optimization, code splitting into smaller chunks, tree shaking, hot reload during development, bundle analysis and much more.

-For request making to the Open Weather Api, project uses [axios](https://github.com/axios/axios) library, popular and tested dependency.
+For request making to the Beer API, project uses [axios](https://github.com/axios/axios) library, popular and tested dependency.

 To sum up, technology used in the project is: